Chart Color Schemes

 Strathmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch's projections for the Strathmore (Vic.)
-(SA2) are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the Strathmore (Vic.)
-(SA2) is projected to increase its population by approximately 1,177 persons, reflecting an overall increase of around 11.9% over the 17-year period from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, an above median population growth of national areas is projected, with the suburb expected to increase by 1,177 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 17 years.

 Frequently Asked Questions - Population